A lot or a little?

 What parents need to know

-Parents need to know this movie contains graphic violence.
+Parents need to know that this movie contains graphic violence.
 There are machine gun killings, brutal beatings, betrayals, blood.
 The murders are not unnecessarily gory or lengthy, but their startling abruptness and the expressions of horror on the victims' faces make these images unforgettable.
 The violence always has gravity.
 There is brief nudity and sex, and a few curse words.
 Children too young to see the violence in this film wouldn't be able to appreciate the intricacies of the plot and so would have no interest in the movie.

 What's the story?